 Köprülü Mehmet Paşa Camii

-This beefy, helmet-roofed building beside the Yemeniciler Arastası (s row of shops beside a mosque) dates to 1661.
+This beefy, helmet-roofed building beside the Yemeniciler Arastası (a row of shops beside a mosque) dates to 1661.
 The metal sundial in...

 İzzet Paşa Camii

-One of the largest mosques constructed during the Ottoman Empire, built by the grand vizier in 1796 and restored in 1903.
-Its design was...
+This is one of the largest mosques constructed during the Ottoman Empire.
+It was built by the grand vizier in 1796 and restored in 1903....

 Çarşı's most famous and imposing structure is this brooding 17th-century caravanserai that's now a hotel.
-Climb up to the rooftop for red-tiled roof panoramas over the town.
+Non-guests are welcome to come and explore: climb up to the rooftop for red-tiled-roof panoramas over the town.
 On Saturdays a market takes place in the square behind it.